 Ongoing action: Horizon Europe boosts EU-Africa cooperation in research and innovation

 Ongoing action: The AU-EU High Level Policy Dialogue (HLPD) on Science, Technology and Innovation formulates long-term research and innovation policy priorities to strengthen Africa-Europe cooperation.
-The new EU-Africa cooperation in research and innovation web page brings together all research and innovation partnerships and opportunities for Africa.
+The EU-Africa cooperation in research and innovation web page brings together all research and innovation partnerships and opportunities for Africa.

 Digital solutions for agribusinesses